Connect with us

 Pacemakers and defibrillators do require some maintenance.
 Certain settings, such as how low the pacemaker will allow the pulse to go, can be adjusted over time.
 Doctors have computers that can communicate with the devices and alter their programming.
 Some devices use Bluetooth technology.

 The battery cannot be recharged and must be replaced, generally after six to 10 years.
 Battery life depends on how frequently the heart requires the pacemaker to initiate heartbeats.
 Pacemaker wires occasionally need to be replaced if they fracture or if the insulation wears down after years of bending with each heartbeat.
 On rare occasions, pacemaker parts are recalled.
 Usually these parts do not require replacement but may require special attention.
-More frequent checkups of the electrical “” of the devices are usually prescribed for early detection of any problems with battery or wire failures.
+More frequent checkups of the electrical “health” of the devices are usually prescribed for early detection of any problems with battery life or wire failures.

 Pacemakers and defibrillators are always changing, in part to keep up with medical and nonmedical technologies.